2601 Avenue of the Stars | www.dallasstars.com

 World-class hockey and hockey fever has made its way to Frisco, despite the surprising juxtaposition of ice and Texas heat.

 “The Dallas Stars have grown right along with the city of Frisco,” said Farris.
 “When we came to Texas in 1993, people were confused.
 Hockey in Texas?
-Since we came to Frisco in 2001 and established ourselves at Dr Pepper Arena, we’ve grown — and interest in hockey has grown — by leaps and bounds.”
+Since we came to Frisco in 2001 and established ourselves at Dr Pepper Arena (Comerica Center), we’ve grown — and interest in hockey has grown — by leaps and bounds.”

-Dr Pepper Arena, which seats 5,000 for hockey, is a public-private partnership with the City of Frisco, the Frisco Independent School District and the Economic Development Corp.
+Comerica Center, which seats 6,000 for hockey, is a public-private partnership with the City of Frisco, the Frisco Independent School District and the Economic Development Corp.
 More than $36 million in renovations have been completed since the arena was built in 2003.
 Most recently, community leaders expanded the arena to include enough space to accommodate every Frisco high school’s graduation ceremonies.

-Adjacent is Dr Pepper StarCenter, which has one sheet of ice for high school hockey and figure skating, as well as amateur leagues.
-Dr Pepper StarCenter has seating for 750.
+Adjacent is the team's practice ice, which has one sheet of ice for high school hockey and figure skating, as well as amateur leagues.
+The practice ice has seating for 750.

 “When we came, there was virtually no hockey in the Metroplex,” said Farris.
 “Now, our Frisco high school combined team has won the High School Hockey Division II National Championships, the first time ever for a Texas team.
 They beat a team from Montana, of all things.”